adamluckydo/ontology/Buddhism.md

 ___

-So back to this article: it's actually going to be three:
+So back to this article: It's actually going to be three:

 1. This one, in which I try to explain the Buddha's most central realizations and what they entail, succinctly but clearly, in fully English terms.
 2. An article where I address arguments for and against Buddhism in order to clear up common misconceptions and explain how I currently relate to it.